wenfengzhuo/wenfengzhuo-v3.github.io/_posts/2020-03-14-System Design - 1.md

 layout: post
 comments: true
 categories: system-design
-title: System Design - Part 1
+title: System Design Part 1 - Trade-off Science
 ---
 System Design is an essential skill for every software engineer.
 The magnitude of involvement will differ from person to person based on their experience and seniority.
 System design is also a critically important part in the interview evaluation process.
 It shows how well you understand software system and computer science applied to real-life problems.